bFan logo with stylized swirl and figure in blue and black with trademark symbol.

 Symptoms of Hypogonadism

-In addition to night sweats, hypogonadism may present with:
+In addition to night sweats, hypogonadism may present with a range of symptoms, including:

 Night Sweats: Characteristics